SamG101-Developer/SPP-Primer-2/Writerside/topics/5-3-Tuples.md

 }
 ```

-## Destructuring

-Tuple destructuring is covered in the [variable declaration](4-1-Variables.md#tuple-destructure) section.

 ## Indexing

 Tuples values, and types, can be indexed using the `.` or `::` operator.
 This is the same as an attribute access, and